shreyansh3010/Client/README.md

 # Wedding Nirvan
-frontEnd of a online wedding site for client
+frontEnd of an online wedding site for client